russelltaylor05/fareharbor-angular/README.md

-This is a starter template for Angular projects that uses NPM, Browserify, and Gulp to create a more Node-like development environment.
+This angular app for FareHarbor code challenge that uses NPM, Browserify, and Gulp to create a more Node-like development environment.
 Modules can be installed via NPM and required via browserify.

 ## Install